photoprism/photoprism-docs/docs/contact.md

 PhotoPrism® is a registered trademark of Michael Mayer.
 You may use it as required to describe our software, run your own server, for educational purposes, but not for offering commercial goods, products, or services without prior written permission.
 In other words, please ask.

-## Disclaimer ##

-We are not marketing specialists but developers who work a lot and enjoy a bit of sarcasm from time to time.
-Please let us know when there is an issue with our "nuance and tone", and we'll find a solution.

 ## Privacy Policy ##